-In order to build this model, I need to join the table with the mutations with the table with the patients' clinical information.
-Fortunately joins are really easy in DSS.
-To do a join, I click on the mutation dataset, then the join widget on the right of the screen.
-This will up a dialog box, where I can choose the second dataset.
+In order to build this model, I need to join the table containing the mutations with the table containing the patients' clinical information.
+Fortunately, joins are really easy with Dataiku.
+To do a join, I click on the mutation dataset and then the join widget on the right of the screen.
+This will up a dialog box where I can choose the second dataset.

-Then, DSS wants you to specify the column which pairs rows in one dataset to rows in the other dataset.
+Then, Dataiku wants you to specify the column which pairs rows in one dataset to rows in the other dataset.
 In this case, it was the identifier for each patient.

 I can then select the columns from the two datasets that I want to include in my two new datasets.

 Awesome.
-Now, I have a third joined dataset, which combines by two initial datasets.
+Now, I have a third joined dataset, which combines two initial datasets.

 Clicking on this new dataset and then the analyze widget, brings up the explorer.
 I'm interested in predicting the patients' tumor status, so I click on the tumor_status column and then create prediction model.

-DSS automatically trains three separate models: a random forest, a support vector machine (SVM) and a logistic regression model.
+Dataiku automatically trains three separate models: a random forest, a support vector machine (SVM), and a logistic regression model.

 According to variable importance, we see that radiation treatment and pharmaceutical treatment are the two most important variables for predicting whether a patient has a metastasis.
 After those clinical variables, we have APOB and TP53, which are both genes known to be related to breast cancer.